Cassetteboy: Political campaigns

 The context of their work is often political, but always maintains a humorous aspect.
 The duo describe themselves as left-leaning politically and think that "it’s good to have a point of view and too much comedy these days is bland and inoffensive".
 They are opposed to copyright law, saying that they could only have ever achieved popularity by creating works that violate copyright.
 The legal situation means that they have made no money from their videos despite millions of views.
 The duo have been approached by advertising agencies to make videos, but have been forced to refuse due to the resulting work being illegal.

 In 2014, Cassetteboy welcomed a change in UK law that allows portions of works to be reused for satirical or parody purposes.
 In an interview for The Guardian, Cassetteboy said "There’s obviously public demand for our videos, but it was more or less impossible for people to pay us to actually make them".
 The duo compared their edited parody of Dragon's Den to the live-action sketch by Harry and Paul, noting that the content was similar but the legal status significantly different.
 They take an ambivalent attitude towards copyright infringement as it prevents them from being paid while also allowing them to create work for free, and believe it cannot be effectively controlled.

-In December 2021, Cassetteboy remixed the satirical punk rock song "Boris Johnson is STILL a F***ing C**t", which was in the running to become the Christmas Number One slot alongside LadBaby's "Sausage Rolls for Everyone".
-After LadBaby's Mark Hoyle criticised the song in an interview, Cassetteboy joined the discussion stating that "Looks like ‘Boris Johnson is Still a F***ing C***’ getting to number one would annoy LadBaby too, who seems to be tough on food poverty, completely f***ing oblivious to the causes of food poverty."
+In December 2021, Cassetteboy remixed the satirical punk rock song "Boris Johnson is Still a Fucking Cunt", which was in the running to become the Christmas Number One slot alongside LadBaby's "Sausage Rolls for Everyone".
+After LadBaby's Mark Hoyle criticised the song in an interview, Cassetteboy joined the discussion stating that "Looks like 'Boris Johnson is Still a F***ing C***' getting to number one would annoy LadBaby too, who seems to be tough on food poverty, completely f***ing oblivious to the causes of food poverty."